KoaichGet Koaich →

 The trade-offs are real.
 We made them on purpose.

 This trust model has costs.
 The vendor — us — can't help you recover if you lose all your devices and don't save your recovery codes.
-The vendor can't offer a server-side "search across everything you've ever written" because the server can't read it.
-The vendor can't feed AI grounding queries from your content, because the AI never sees plaintext either.
-The vendor can't provide an admin audit log of what employees said, because the audit log would have to contain things the vendor isn't allowed to read.
+We can't offer server-side "search across everything you've ever written," because the server can't read any of it; search runs on your device instead, and the index never leaves it.
+We can't provide a vendor-side audit log of what your team said, because that log would have to contain things we aren't allowed to read.

 Each of those is a thing other workspace tools can do.
 Each of them is a thing we deliberately gave up.